Guillaume Diop: Career

 In 2022, Diop was promoted to coryphée.
 He took on more lead roles including Basilio in Don Quixote, Solor in La Bayadère and Prince Siegfried in Swan Lake, filling in for more senior dancers who were indisposed.
 He also appeared in Gerard & Kelly's video Panorama.
 Diop was promoted to sujet, third of the five ranks, in 2023.

 In March 2023, the 23-year-old Diop was promoted to étoile, the highest rank at the Paris Opera Ballet, after dancing as Albrecht in Giselle during a tour to Seoul, South Korea.
 Unusually, he skipped the rank of premier danseur.
-Diop also became the first black dancer to reach this rank in the company's history.
+Diop also became the first dancer with black ancestry to reach this rank in the company's history.

+In 2024, Diop performed in the Olympic Opening ceremony in Paris, where he danced a solo on the rooftop of the Hôtel de Ville.
+He also served as an episodic guest judge on Drag Race France, and starred in a campaign for Jacquemus' collaboration with Nike.

 Awards and honours

 In 2021, Diop was awarded the Cercle Carpeaux Dance Prize, awarded to outstanding young corps de ballet dancers of the Paris Opera Ballet.

 In 2022, Diop was listed among "30 under 30" by the French edition of Vanity Fair.
 In 2023, he was one of Dance Magazine's "25 to Watch".